 Awards are intended to support research-active lecturers, or lecturer equivalent level, to gather data and strengthen their bids for longer-term substantive funding.
 These awards are open to both clinician and academic researchers who have been awarded an MD or PhD within the last 7 years and are employed by the NHS, HEI or on a postdoctoral research fellowship with at least 40 percent of their time funded to undertake research.

-Fellowships will be considered for basic science, clinical and translational research that seeks to improve the health of women, girls and babies in the areas of pregnancy, birth and the postpartum period; gynaecological cancers; and general wellbeing issues surrounding women’s reproductive and gynaecological health.
+Fellowships will be considered for basic science, clinical and translational research that seeks to improve the health of women, girls and babies in the areas of fertility, pregnancy and birth; gynaecological and reproductive health; and gynaecological cancers.

 Applications are particularly encouraged in the following priority themes: